 - Use verification methods for employee punches (like GPS restriction)

-- Approve PTO requests electronically and at your leisure
+- Approve PTO requests electronically at your leisure

 - Run reports to see employee attendance issues

 The best part of using employee attendance tracking software is that it helps you streamline your processes.
-It combines time sheets and attendance tracking, giving you a one-stop-shop for all of your payroll and attendance related data.
+It combines time sheets and attendance tracking, giving you a one-stop shop for all of your payroll and attendance-related data.

-Employee attendance tracking gives you vital information about the way your business is operating.
+Employee attendance tracking gives you vital information about how your business operates.
 It makes it easy to keep track of the days each employee comes to work—and when they don’t.
 You can track manually by downloading our free employee attendance tracker, or by using attendance tracking software.